 - financial products that have sustainable investments as objective; and

 - other financial products.

 - Duty to ensure that marketing communications do not contradict the information disclosed under the SFDR.

-On 23 February 2022, the Commission adopted a proposal for a Directive on corporate sustainability due diligence, amending Directive (EU) 2019/1937.
+On 23 February 2022, the European Commission adopted a proposal for a Directive on corporate sustainability due diligence.
 This proposed Directive complements, among others, the NFRD, the CSRD, the SFDR and the Taxonomy Regulation.
 The European Council adopted on 1 December 2022 its negotiating position ("general approach") on the proposed directive.
 The general approach supplements the negotiating position agreed by the Council and gives the Council Presidency a mandate to open negotiations with the European Parliament.

 - companies incorporated under the law of a member state, which have (i) more than 500 employees and net worldwide turnover exceeding €150 million; or (ii) more than 250 employees and net worldwide turnover exceeding €40 million, provided that at least 50% is generated by defined high-impact sectors (e.g., agriculture, textiles, or minerals).